-This report: has been prepared by GHD for AEMO and may only be used and relied on by AEMO for the purpose agreed between GHD and AEMO as set out in section 1.1 & 1.2 of this report.
+This report: has been prepared by GHD for AEMO and may only be used and relied on by AEMO for the purpose agreed between GHD and AEMO as set out in Sections 1.1 & 0 of this report.

 GHD otherwise disclaims responsibility to any person other than AEMO arising in connection with this report.
 GHD also excludes implied warranties and conditions, to the extent legally permissible.